marchaesen/vcxsrv/mesalib/docs/gallium/tgsi.rst

    width, height and depth values are for the mipmap level selected by the src_mip_level and are in the number of texels.
 For 1d texture array width is in dst.x, array size is in dst.y and dst.z is 0.
 The number of mipmaps is still in dst.w.
-In contrast to d3d10 resinfo, there's no way in the tgsi instruction encoding to specify the return type (float/rcpfloat/uint), hence always using uint.
+In contrast to d3d10 resinfo, there's no way in the TGSI instruction encoding to specify the return type (float/rcpfloat/uint), hence always using uint.
 Also, unlike the SAMPLE instructions, the swizzle on src1 resinfo allowing swizzling dst values is ignored (due to the interaction